Frequently Asked Questions

 Staff are expected to maintain an active PDP on a continuous basis.
 In doing so, you are encouraged to consider both your short and medium term development needs as well as your longer term career aspirations, therefore your PDP is not completed at a fixed point However, you are encouraged to spend some time over late summer updating your PDP as you will need to submit this to the Human Resources Office by the end of October so that we can capture organisational development needs as part of our learning and development planning.

 19. What if my line manager has only just started in that post?

 If the Reporting Officer is on probation or if they have been in the current job for less than three months, the appraisal will be carried out by the Countersigning Officer in conjunction with the Reporting Officer.
 This may be done in liaison with your previous Reporting Officer if they are still a member of the Scottish Parliamentary Service.

 20. Who will have access to appraisal forms?

 Your management chain together with the HR Advisory Team.
 More senior staff from Human Resources may also require access to these documents.
 Should you apply for another job within the organisation, Recruitment Selection Panels may also be given access to your most recent appraisal report.

 21. Who may keep copies of the forms?

-The Human Resources Office will hold an electronic version of the form.
+The Human Resources Office will hold an electronic version of the Appraisal Form and the PDP.
 The job holder and Reporting Officer may also keep a convenience copy of the form provided it is kept secure and confidential although BIT have asked that we keep this to a minimum.
 Multiple or old versions of forms should not be kept to ensure compliance with records management good practice.